Code-Institute-Submissions/onAPlateCatering/README.md

 ## UX

 This website was created by following The Five Planes of User Experience.
 The planes are strategy, scope, structure, skeleton and surface.
 I first put myself in the shoes of the business owner and potential customer and listed all the needs I could think of, no matter how abstract.
 I then wrote down all the features and functions that would be necessary to meet the needs and reduced this list based on what was possible given the time constraint and level of coding knowledge.
-With a reduced list of features expected to meet the user's needs, I then worked out what elements would be needed to create these functions.
+With a reduced list of features expected to meet the user's needs, I then worked out what elements would be required to create these functions.
 With a more concrete idea in mind, I explored how a user would navigate to successfully meet their needs.
 With several prototypes drawn by hand, I decided to create a wireframe using Balsamiq to look at the outline on different devices.
 With this template, I started coding for mobile users and then altered the code for other devices to improve usability.

 ### Goals